Skyperious

 The program itself is stand-alone, can work from any directory, and does not need additional installation, Windows installers have been provided for convenience.
 The installed program can be copied to a USB stick and used elsewhere, same goes for the source code.
 The command line interface only needs Python to run.

-Skyperious has been tested under Windows 10, Windows 7, Windows Vista, Windows XP and Ubuntu Linux, and reported to work under OS X and Windows 8.
+Skyperious has been tested under Windows 11, Windows 10, Windows 7, Windows Vista, Windows XP and Ubuntu Linux, and reported to work under OS X and Windows 8.
 In source code form, it should run wherever Python and the required Python packages are installed.

 Attribution